M-tech-Creations/NESC/README.md

 Arduino library for interfacing with an NES or SNES controller.

 ## About this Library ##
-This is Used for getting button states from with a NES or SNES contoller.
+This is Used for getting button states from a NES or SNES contoller.

 First create a NESC object and in the setup loop call the begin function passing it the arduino pins